Section 32 of the Takeovers Act 1993

 - The usual seven days’ notice period would be as follows:

 - The time frame for convening a section 32 meeting is short.
-For meetings that involve a large number of parties or particularly complicated evidence, the Panel may convene the meeting and then adjourn for such time as the Chairperson directs while evidence is gathered or logistics are organised.
+For meetings that involve a large number of parties or particularly complicated evidence, the Panel may convene the meeting and then adjourn for such time as the Panel directs while evidence is gathered, submissions are prepared and/or logistics are organised.

 - Where the Panel anticipates that it will adjourn a section 32 meeting, it may consult with the parties for input.
 The Panel is unlikely to adjourn a section 32 meeting if it has issued temporary restraining orders, since these orders cannot be extended without the Panel making a determination of non-compliance with the Code under section 32(3)(b).

 Third party requests for a section 32 meeting

 - Any person can request the Panel to hold a section 32 meeting.
 A fee of $1,000 plus GST is payable to the Panel for the request.
 The Panel is under no obligation to hold such a meeting.

-- No form of request is prescribed, but the Panel prefers the request in writing (electronically is acceptable) with reasons why the person considers such a meeting should be held.
+- No form of request is prescribed, but the Panel prefers the request in writing with reasons why the person considers such a meeting should be held.
 If the requester has evidence supporting those reasons, it should also be given to the Panel in writing.

 - In addition to the $1,000 fee, the person who requests a section 32 meeting may be liable for some or all of the Panel’s internal and external costs incurred in respect of the meeting (including for its time spent in the lead-up to the meeting and in the completion of all elements of the section 32 process) under the Takeovers Regulations 2000.
 These costs may be significant, so it is recommended that a person wishing to request a section 32 meeting engages with the Panel at an early stage to discuss potential costs.

 Purpose and principles